barchart/events-client-js/docs/content/sdk/lib-engine.md

 * * *

 ### eventBatcher.start() :id=eventbatcherstart
-> <p>Starts the scheduler for transmitting events, causing
+> <p>Begins queue processing.
+Items in the buffer will begin to be transmitted
-> events to be periodically flushed from the buffer.</p>
+> to the remote service.</p>

 **Kind**: instance method of [<code>EventBatcher</code>](#EventBatcher)
 **Access**: public